 - Bottom of the funnel: Use the insights and analytics you’ve collected during the demo phase to understand how your product solves the prospect’s pain.
 Leverage this knowledge to optimize your demo use-case.
 Empower your champion by sending them a link to a pixel perfect demo they can share with their management – or decision makers.

-- Post-sale: Once you’ve closed the deal, use Walnut to create customer onboarding and tutorials customized to each client.
+- Post-sale: Once you’ve closed the deal, use interactive demo software to create customer onboarding and tutorials customized to each client.

 Speak with a Walnut expert to find how we can superpower your sales funnel.